WayneBrown/learnwebgl2/_sources/05_rendering/01_introduction_to_rendering.rst

 that you must program yourself.
 You write programs in GLSL (GL Shader Language), compile them to machine instructions, link them into a "program", download the program to the GPU, and then activate the program when you render a scene.
-The result of a rendering is a 2D array of pixels stored in a *frame buffer*.
+The result of a rendering is a 2D array of pixels stored in a *draw buffer*.
 Many pieces of data are stored and manipulated for each pixel.
 The group of data associated with a single pixel is called a :code:`fragment`.
 When you see the word :code:`fragment`, think "pixel and its associated rendering data."